ebu/OSCIED/docs/david/master_thesis_rst/source/demonstrator-application-orchestra.rst

 This component is the brain of the application, responsible of :

 * the RESTful API, to expose application's functionalities to user
-* the database, to store application's data (users, profiles, jobs, ...)
+* the database, to store application's data (users, profiles, tasks, ...)
 * the message broker, to communicate with workers (transform & publisher)
 * the cloud orchestrator, to manage other components [#orch1]_